 So why hasn’t business taken to Youtube the same way that consumers and amateur content creators have?
 Answer: Youtube’s revenue model.
 Youtube makes money out of advertising.
 So the goal is to get as many people watching the video as is possible.
 It’s a volume play.

 Business goals are different.
-They want right people to see the content at the right time (and that can be at any point in the production or distribution process) and they want to be able to store and distribute their content on multiple platforms (sometimes proprietary) which means that they need access to functionality to supplement their unique workflow.
+They want the right people to see the content at the right time (and that can be at any point in the production or distribution process) and they want to be able to store and distribute their content on multiple platforms (sometimes proprietary) which means that they need access to functionality to supplement their unique workflow.
 With Youtube, you are welcome to share content among friends and the general public, but not so welcome to share on other platforms like Facebook.

 And that is the key – “Businesses need access to video functionality to supplement their unique workflows.”

 According to Gartner’s 2016 Magic Video Quadrant, 22% of workers in Europe and the US have access to some sort of video library to hone their skills.
 This is up from 0 less than 10 years ago.
 So the enterprise video industry is growing – it’s just that Gartner et al don’t really know where all the video is, where it sits, how it got there, how it is stored, how it gets shared, or what the metrics are around it.
 Sure, they can cobble together some facts through questionnaires and analysis, but the lack of a single enterprise video solution is the reason we don’t have really good stats on the size of the industry.
 And it’s also likely the reason for so much confusion around analytics altogether (but that is a blog for another day).

 So instead of a single solution, there are many software industries that all support video to some extent.
 There are digital asset management platforms, media asset management platforms, online video platforms, content management systems, ERP systems, workflow tools, CRM solutions… I could go on, but I think you get the point.